 Our compensation committee is comprised of Mr. Smith, who is the chair of the compensation committee, and Ms. Hanna and Mr. Moritz.
 The composition of our compensation committee meets the requirements for independence under the current NYSE and SEC rules and regulations.
-Our compensation committee recommended, and our board of directors adopted, a charter for our compensation committee, which will be posted on the investor relations portion of our website, www.greendot.com, following the completion of this offering.
+Our compensation committee recommended, and our board of directors adopted, a charter for our compensation committee, which is posted on the investor relations section of our website, http://ir.greendot.com/.
 Our compensation committee, among other things:

-- · reviews, approves and makes recommendations to our board of directors regarding the compensation of our executive officers; - · administers and interprets our stock and equity incentive plans; - reviews, approves and makes recommendations to our board of directors (as our compensation committee deems appropriate) with respect to equity and non-equity incentive compensation plans; and - · establishes and reviews general strategies relating to compensation and benefits of our employees.
+- · reviews, approves and makes recommendations to our board of directors regarding the compensation of our executive officers; - · administers and interprets our stock and equity incentive plans;

+- reviews, approves and makes recommendations to our board of directors (as our compensation committee deems appropriate) with respect to equity and non-equity incentive compensation plans; and - establishes and reviews general strategies relating to compensation and benefits of our employees.